Integrate the client-side SDK

 - Trustly credentials: You need your

 accessIdto initialize the script.
-You can find this in the Trustly Merchant Portal (Settings > Developer Settings). - Whitelisting: Ensure your development domain is whitelisted in your Trustly account settings.
+You can find this in the Trustly Merchant Portal (Settings > Developer Settings). - Allow lists: Add your development domain to the allow list in your Trustly account settings.

 Web integration (JavaScript)